 The standard of medical care in American hospitals dictates that most birth injuries are preventable and should not take place.
 Should a hospital and professional medical staff fail to prevent a maternal or neonatal injury, birth trauma lawsuits filed with a medical malpractice attorney can recover medical expenses, pain and suffering, and long-term disability costs for severe and permanent birth injury.

-Joe Lyon is an experienced Ohio medical malpractice lawyer and hospital negligence attorney investigating cerebral palsy birth injury and filing birth trauma lawsuits on behalf of plaintiffs nationwide.
+Joe Lyon is an experienced Cincinnati, Ohio Medical Malpractice Lawyer and hospital negligence attorney investigating birth injury cases and filing birth trauma lawsuits on behalf of plaintiffs nationwide.

 Common Birth Injuries & Birth Trauma

 Cerebral palsy is a disorder of movement, muscle tone or posture caused by damage that occurs to an immature, developing brain, before, during or soon after birth.
 Estimates from the U.S. Centers for Disease Control and Prevention’s Autism and Developmental Disabilities Monitoring Network show about 1 in 323 children are affected by Cerebral Palsy.

 According to the National Institute of Neurological Disorders and Stroke (NINDS), Cerebral Palsy (CP) is the leading cause of childhood disabilities, but it doesn’t always cause profound disabilities.

 While one child with severe CP might need extensive, lifelong care, another child with mild CP might be only slightly awkward and require no special assistance.
 Some people show intellectual capacity, but others may have intellectual disabilities.
 The disorder isn’t progressive; however, as a child gets older, certain symptoms may become more evident.